APSU's annual Candlelight Ball raises over $140,000 - Clarksville Online - Clarksville News, Sports, Events and Information

 Nashville, TN – The Austin Peay State University (APSU) 39th Annual Candlelight Ball was held at the Omni Nashville Hotel last weekend.
-The event drew more than Six-hundred guests and raised more than $140,000 that will be used to fund scholarships for APSU students.
+The event drew more than six-hundred guests and the auction raised $144,000 (unofficially) that will be used to fund scholarships for APSU students.

 The first Candlelight Ball was organized by Brig.
 Gen. (Retired) Wendell H. Gilbert in 1984.
 Over the years, underwriters and guests have aided in scholarships, and funding for renovations to the Pace Alumni Center at Emerald Hill.
 Resources have also been provided to the APSU Center for Teaching and Learning